solanto/Trusty.jl/readme.md

 Trusty aims to make basic deformation analyses of trusses subject to loads as convenient as possible.
 It even supports plotting via [Plots](https://docs.juliaplots.org/stable/) and units via [Unitful](https://painterqubits.github.io/Unitful.jl/stable/)!

-Defining a truss is as easy as:
+Working with a truss is as easy as defining it:

 ```julia
 🌈 =